dfgordon/retrocompressor/README.md

 ## Teledisk

-Teledisk images come in an "advanced" variety that uses compression equivalent to Okumura's `LZHUF` (as far as can be established), which in turn can be emulated using module `lzss_huff`.
-However, the Teledisk header and the `LZHUF` header are different, and the Teledisk header needs to be modified whenever advanced compression is added or subtracted.
-As a convenience there is a module `td0` that handles this transparently.
+Teledisk images come in an "advanced" variety that uses LZW (v1.x) or LZSS/Huffman (v2.x) compression.
+Module `lzw` handles the former case, while module `lzss_huff` handles the latter.
+However, options need to be set correctly, and the Teledisk header needs to be modified whenever advanced compression is added or subtracted.
+As a convenience there is a module `td0` that handles all known cases transparently.
 This can also be accessed from the command line:

 `retrocompressor compress -m td0 -i <normal.td0> -o <advanced.td0>`

 `retrocompressor expand -m td0 -i <advanced.td0> -o <normal.td0>`

-Testing TD0 is problematic since the original software is no longer available, and the format remains closed.
-If you discover any errors please file an issue.

 ### Important

-Advanced TD0 images do not record the length of the expanded data.
-As a result, some decoders have trouble decoding the last symbol (notably [MAME](https://www.mamedev.org/) v0.257 ).
+Advanced TD0 images in v2.x do not record the length of the expanded data.
+As a result, some decoders have trouble decoding the last symbol.
 The workaround is to pad the *expanded* TD0 with several disparate-valued bytes *before* compression.
 Teledisk evidently did this, so normally there is no problem, but if you are a creator of TD0 images, it is a good idea to include the padding.